Fulvio Melia: Career

 In a career that has seen him publish 260 refereed research papers and seven books, Melia has made important contributions in High Energy Astronomy and the physics of supermassive black holes.
 He is especially known for his work on the Galactic Center, particularly developing a theoretical understanding of the central supermassive black hole, known as Sagittarius A*.
 With his students and collaborators, he was the first to propose that imaging this object with millimeter-interferometry would reveal the shape and size of the shadow predicted by general relativity, thereby providing empirical evidence for the validity of the Kerr metric.
-Fulvio Melia's foundational work on this concept, and associated outreach through several books he has written on this topic, have led to the development of the Event Horizon Telescope, which today is poised to make a mm-wavelength image of this object as predicted almost two decades ago.
+Fulvio Melia's foundational work on this concept, and associated outreach through several books he has written on this topic, have led to the development of the Event Horizon Telescope, which has made a mm-wavelength image of this object as predicted almost two decades ago.

-Melia and his students have developed the so-called R_{h}=ct Universe, a cosmological theory that, they argue, has accounted for the observational data better than all other models proposed thus far.
-In this cosmology, the Universe has no horizon problem, and therefore evolved without inflation.
+Alongside his students Melia has also developed the so-called R_{h}=ct universe or Melia cosmology, a cosmological theory that, they argue, has accounted for the observational data better than all other models proposed thus far.
+In this cosmology, the Universe has no horizon problem, and might therefore evolved without inflation.

 Melia's cosmology is notable for its simplicity and its adherence to the symmetries implied by the Friedmann-Robertson-Walker metric, which require the comoving frame to be inertial.
-Its timeline has been confirmed by the discovery of high-redshift quasars, whose billion-solar-mass size is too large to accommodate within the compressed time scale of the standard model.
-In R_{h}=ct, these supermassive black holes would instead have easily grown by billions of solar masses via conventional Eddington-limited accretion.
+The R_{h}=ct universe however cannot account for observed primordial nucleosynthesis abundances as it predicts helium abundances several orders of magnitude lower than observed and virtually no primordial deuterium.
+In addition the expansion of the universe measured by the Supernova Cosmology Project strongly disfavors a non-accelerating expansion history which is a central aspect of the Melia cosmology, and the theory's predictions of the scale of baryon acoustic oscillations are not consistent with observations of the cosmic microwave background.

-He is a publicist of astronomy and science in general, delivering lectures at public venues, including museums and planetariums.
+Melia is a publicist of astronomy and science in general, delivering lectures at public venues, including museums and planetariums.
 His books have won several awards of distinction, including the designation of Outstanding Academic Books by the American Library Association, and selection as worldwide astronomy books of the year by Astronomy magazine.

-In 2014 he presented the Walter Stibbs Lecture at the University of Sydney, the title being "Cracking the Einstein Code".
+In 2014, he presented the Walter Stibbs Lecture at the University of Sydney, the title being "Cracking the Einstein Code".